Businesses urged to take action over disability employment crisis

 There are one million disabled people in the UK who want to work but are not being given the opportunity .
 New YouGov research focused on HR decision makers reveals that businesses are creating a disability employment crisis because of outdated attitudes and a failure to engage with the issue :

-• Four in ten HR decision-makers (41%) say their company’s board of directors never or rarely discuss disability
+- 4 in 10 HR decision-makers (41%) say their company’s board of directors never or rarely discuss disability

-• More than one in 10 (11%) questioned think disabled people should accept lower paid positions, and more than two in 10 (23%) think disabled people need to adapt better to a business’ culture
+- more than 1 in 10 (11%) questioned think disabled people should accept lower paid positions, and more than 2 in 10 (23%) think disabled people need to adapt better to a business’ culture

-• A quarter (26%) of businesses questioned claim that they have never had a disabled candidate for a job interview, despite there being 7.6 million disabled people of working age in the UK (That’s one in five working adults in the UK)
+- a quarter (26%) of businesses questioned claim that they have never had a disabled candidate for a job interview, despite there being 7.6 million disabled people of working age in the UK (That’s 1 in 5 working adults in the UK)

 It’s therefore unsurprising that the UK’s disability employment gap – the rate at which disabled people are employed compared to non-disabled people – hasn’t changed for more than a decade, with disabled people’s employment still stuck about thirty percentage points behind.